AqwamCreates/DataPredict-Neural/docs/API/Cores/BaseInstance.md

 #### Returns:

-* id: The global id for this instance.
+* ID: The global ID for this instance.

 ### setName()